jchen20/ReadMe-/README.md

 ## About

-Readme is an android app (at the moment) that takes advantage of google's firebase text recognition API in order to do real-time text translation to dyslexic friendly typeface using the phone camera.
+Readme is an android app (at the moment) that takes advantage of Google's Firebase text recognition API in order to do real-time text translation to dyslexic friendly typeface using the phone camera.
  In addition, ReadMe is able to read gallery images, relaying them to the user by text-to-speech and dyslexic friendly typeface.
 The design of the application is  focused around a color-blind palette and large, hard to miss buttons to get users straight to the purpose of the app: to help.